R0ixy/department_app/documentation/SRS.md

 - User selects item "Employees";
 - Application displays list of employees.
 ![employees page](mockups/employees_page.jpg)
 Pic.
 5.1 Employees page.

+The page displays the following items:
+- Employee's full name;
+- Employee's age;
+- Employee's date of birth;
+- Employee's salary;
+- Employee's position;
+- Employee's department;
-### 5.1 Edit employee
+### 5.2 Edit employee
 #### Main scenario:
 - User clicks 'Edit' button in the employees list view mode;
-- Application displays a popup window with input fields filled by current employee data;
+- Application displays a popup window with input fields filled with current employee data;
-- User changes data and presses the "Save" button or clicks '<b>x</b>' icon to close the window.
+- User changes data and presses the "Save" button to save changes.
+#### Cancel operation scenario:
+- User clicks 'Edit' button in the employees list view mode;
+- Application displays a popup window with input fields filled with current employee data;
+- User clicks '<b>x</b>' icon to close the window and cancel changes.
 ![edit employee](mockups/edit_emp.jpg)
 Pic.
-4.1 Editing an employee.
+5.2 Editing an employee.
-### 5.1 Delete employee
+### 5.3 Delete employee
 #### Main scenario:
 - User clicks 'Delete' button in the employees list view mode;
 - Application displays a popup window to confirm deleting;
+- User clicks 'Yes' button to confirm deleting.
+#### Cancel operation scenario:
+- User clicks 'Delete' button in the employees list view mode;
+- Application displays a popup window to confirm deleting;
-- User clicks 'Yes' button to confirm deleting or 'Cancel' button to cancel deleting.
+- User clicks 'Cancel' button to cancel deleting.
 ![delete employee](mockups/delete_emp.jpg)
 Pic.
-5.1 Deleting an employee.
+5.3 Deleting an employee.
-### 5.1 Add new employee
+### 5.4 Add new employee
 #### Main scenario:
 - User clicks 'Add new employee' button on the employees page;
-- Application redirects user to the page with form for adding an employee.
+- Application redirects user to the page with form for adding an employee;
-- User inputs data and clicks 'Save' to save it to database or 'Cancel' to go back.
+- User inputs data and clicks 'Save' to save it to database.
+#### Cancel operation scenario:
+- User clicks 'Add new employee' button on the employees page;
+- Application redirects user to the page with form for adding an employee;
+- User clicks 'Cancel' to go back.
 ![add employee page](mockups/add_emp.jpg)
 Pic.
-5.1 Adding new employee.
+5.4 Adding new employee.